Lesterpaintstheworld/terminal-velocity/evaluation_report.md

   - Confirm that the evaluation findings align with the expected performance benchmarks for character interactions and economic impact.

 ## Operation Bounds
+- **Resource Limitations**: The analysis should be completed within 2 days to align with project timelines.
+- **Scope Restrictions**: Focus strictly on the interactions between Cipher and Marcus; do not include unrelated character dynamics.
+- **Dependency Requirements**: Ensure that the analysis is based on the most recent versions of the source files to maintain accuracy.
 - **Resource Limitations**: The evaluation should be completed within a 5-day timeframe to allow for timely integration of findings into project development.
 - **Scope Restrictions**: Focus exclusively on Cipher’s character evaluation without delving into unrelated elements or broader project marketing strategies.
 - **Dependency Requirements**: Ensure that all necessary data from the other agents is available before starting the evaluation process.